 Do you want to know how to batch edit in Lightroom?
 Being a wedding or event photographer, you should always work with Lightroom batch processing to save time.
 You can apply similar settings to a number of shots, spending less time on image editing.
 Let me tell you about four easy batch edit Lightroom techniques that will make your work easier.

-Today many image editing programs have a function for batch photo processing.
+Today, many image editing programs have a function for batch photo processing.
 It means you can spend less time to achieve a consistent result.
-It means, you need to edit the first picture in a particular style and apply these settings to the rest of the images.
+It means you need to edit the first picture in a particular style and apply these settings to the rest of the images.
 Batch editing in Lightroom obviously works better with the collection of pictures that have common characteristics, for example, settings and lighting.
-It is more effective with general photo editing parameters, like overall exposure, coloring, contrast, white balance.
+It is more effective with general photo editing parameters, like overall exposure, coloring, contrast and white balance.
 More specific picture editing tasks (such as skin tone correction or teeth color) still need to be edited individually.

-Nowadays working with presets is very popular as they allow enhancing many images in a quick way.
-If you know how to batch edit in Lightroom using presets, you don’t need to waste time on manually actions and work with each picture one by one.
-Follow such steps:
+Nowadays, working with presets is very popular as they allow for enhancing many images in a quick way.
+If you know how to batch edit in Lightroom using presets, you don’t need to waste time on manual actions and work with each picture one by one.
+Follow these steps:

 Step 1.
 Activate importing in the Library module.

 Step 2.
 Find the “Apply During Import” module in the import section.

 Step 3.
 If you have a favorite preset, find it and select Import.